Child Abuse Prevention

 Another activity of the grant was to conduct a needs assessment, which was done via an AAP Periodic Survey of Fellows.
 PS #68 was fielded March through July 2007 and is summarized here.

 Child Abuse Prevention Month

 April was designated Child Abuse Prevention Month by presidential proclamation in 1983.
 The observance raises awareness about child abuse prevention by educating individuals and communities about how they can help prevent abuse and neglect of children.
 We each play a part in promoting the social and emotional well-being of children and families in communities.

 The US Department of Health and Human Services and the Human Services' Children's Bureau, Office of Child Abuse and Neglect worked with its Child Welfare Information Gateway to develop a community resource guide to promote child abuse prevention activities throughout the year.
-The 2013 Resource Guide includes tip Sheets addressing particular parenting concerns or questions (English and Spanish) to distribute to parents and caregivers, three calendars with activities relating to the six protective factors (English and Spanish), a video gallery, a media toolkit and widgets to post on your website.
-Visit the National Child Abuse Prevention Month website for more information.
+The Resource Guide includes tip Sheets (English and Spanish) addressing particular parenting concerns or questions to distribute to parents and caregivers, and three activity calendars (English and Spanish) with daily activities relating to the protective factors.
+The National Child Abuse Prevention Month website also has a video gallery, a media toolkit and widgets to post on your website.

 More child abuse prevention Resources: